How to prepare your construction site for a storm

 Heavy rain can also present problems and adequate site drainage should be set up or installed to avoid site flooding, according to Solomon, who added that all materials should be raised and secured above any known flood levels.

 However he stressed the importance of drainage pits being secured with shade cloth or straw bale filters to prevent contaminants or materials entering the storm water drains and damaging the drains or ecosystem.

 “Silt barriers and bunding – also known as earth banks – should also be installed to prevent the collapse of un-retained walls and sediment entering adjoining properties,” he said.

 The site’s chemical register should be current and easily accessible to allow emergency services to determine what types of chemicals are on site, how they are stored – i.e. ventilated cages – where they are stored and in what quantity.

 “Fuels, oils, paints and other chemicals should be placed in a bunded storage area and adequate signage erected in close proximity.”

-After a storm has past, Solomon said the site should be inspected as soon as possible and any hazards addressed, including discarding stagnant water that has ponded in excavations or pooled in buckets and other unsealed containers.
+After a storm has passed, Solomon said the site should be inspected as soon as possible and any hazards addressed, including discarding stagnant water that has ponded in excavations or pooled in buckets and other unsealed containers.